jayavibhavnk/jayavibhavnk.github.io/_pages/about.md

 👨🏻‍💻 I'm a final year Undergraduate student at the New Horizon College of Engineering.

-🔬 My research interests are generative AI and Natural Language Processing.
+🔬 My research interests are Generative AI and Natural Language Processing.

 ## Experience